Jet Rescue: Trains

 Jet Rescue features two trains which each feature eight cars.
 Each car seats a pair of riders who are restrained by the use of a lap bar.
 The ride vehicles are modelled after jet skis to match the theme of the ride.
 Transfer track is located adjacent to the unload station allowing Sea World to operate the ride with one or two trains.

 Experience

 Queue

 The ride's queue begins alongside the unload station and continues in one long stretch towards the load station.
 When in line with the load station, the queue performs several switchbacks before allowing riders to line up alongside air gates to let them on the ride.
 On the far side of the load station several television monitors loop through a video explaining how to get on the ride.
-The video also details that the riders' mission is to rescue a trapped sea lion for the Sea World Research and Rescue Foundation.
+The video also details that the riders' mission is to rescue a trapped sea lion for the Sea World Foundation.